-The 400 Cities Digital Nomad Index answers the question: Which cities globally are Cheap, Safe, and have the best Climate?
+The 400 Cities Crypto Nomad Index answers the question: Which cities globally are Cheap, Safe, Economically Free, and have the best Climate?
 A proprietary algorithm determines the 400 Cities Index score for each city from data on each of these factors.

 Climate is a fundamental element in the enjoyment of life, or the absence of enjoyment.
 I am English and had experienced more than enough British winters by the time I reached 30.
 I decided, like the retired North American ‘snowbirds’ who migrate southwards in their camper-vans in the autumn, that when I had made a bit of money I would not subject myself to the miserable British climate any longer, where every cold and dark morning in January and February feels like Monday morning.
 The question is then raised: where to go?

 The approach taken to assigning a score for climate to individual cities for the 400 Cities project is simple: